Key takeaways

 How should a CA set materiality thresholds for micro clients with low revenue volatility?

 Use absolute amounts to avoid impractically small percentages.
-For revenue under ₹10 lakhs a month, set overall materiality at ₹5,000 to ₹10,000, performance materiality at roughly 75 percent of that.
+For revenue under ₹10 lakhs a month, set overall materiality at ₹5,000 to ₹10,000, with performance materiality at roughly 75 percent of that.
 Apply zero tolerance for GST classification and statutory payments regardless of amount.

 For a portfolio of 12 SMBs, what sampling mix is efficient for a two person review team?